 Marcus Fabius Quintilian (35-95 CE) – Instituto Oratoria, which, although not too many original thoughts, was a perfect generalization of the entire upbringing practice of ancient Rome.
 The quintile was from Spain, from an old teacher’s family (father and grandfather were teachers).
 He graduated from Rome.
 He returned to Spain and was a teacher of rhetoric for several years.
 In 68 CE (at the age of 33) he moved to Rome, where in addition to teaching, he was a lawyer.
 Emperor Vespasian, in recognition of his pedagogical artistry, awarded him a salary from the treasury as the first rhetoric teacher in Rome.
 After 20 years of work, he retired and during this time, free from other activities, he began to write his work (around 90 CE).
 He mainly dealt with practical didactics, a way of educating a speaker who, in the author’s view, in many respects resembles a sage-philosopher according to Plato’s model.

 He was to have the highest moral qualities and comprehensive knowledge; be an expert on the entire cultural heritage of humanity as well as an experienced political activist.
 In order to raise such a young man, he had to be looked after with care.

-Quintilian was optimistic about human developmental potential.
+Quintilian was optimistic about the human developmental potential.
 He believed that everyone was gifted enough to learn.
 Like a bird, it is prepared to fly, like a horse to run, so a child to learn.
-There are not many people who are incapable in this respect as physically disabled, and there are no people whose educational effort would not affect at all.
+There are not many people who are incapable in this respect as physically disabled, and there are no people whose educational effort would not affect them at all.

 Learning abilities increase over the years and the body develops.
 That is why teachers and educators should be chosen with great caution – starting from the nanny.
 All people involved in education should have a high moral level and careful language education.
 The learning of preschool children should be as close to playing as possible.